 Washington Rental Agreement

-A Washington rental agreement is a legal contract between a landlord overseeing a rental property and a tenant who wishes to use it.
-Washington landlord-tenant law governs these agreements; rental terms must be within the limits allowed by law.
+A Washington rental agreement is a legal contract between a landlord overseeing a rental property and a tenant using the property.
+Washington landlord-tenant law governs and regulates these agreements.

 Washington Rental Agreement Types